Managing Absence Plans

 Sub Access Codes & Online Portal

-When a teacher activates an absence plan, a unique 6 letter code is generated that will allow access to the online sub portal and the corresponding absence plan until midnight on the plan's absence date.
+When a teacher activates an absence plan, a unique 6 letter code is generated that will allow access to the online sub portal and the corresponding absence plan, until midnight on the plan's absence date.
+The code appears on the "Active" plan tab, and on the PDF of the plan.

 You, or the teacher, may choose to share an access code with a sub in advance of the absence date -- which is great!
 It allows subs time to prepare or at least anticipate what's coming.
 This is particularly useful for an absence of several days, where the teacher will likely create detailed plans in advance.